rpy2/rpy2-docker/README.md

 ![](https://github.com/rpy2/rpy2-docker/workflows/Docker%20Image%20CI/badge.svg)

-Documentation for the image is in the corresponding directory:
+Documentation for each image is in its corresponding directory:
 - [base](base/README.md) : the base image for rpy2
 - [jupyter](jupyter/README.md) : jupyter added to the base image
-- [jupyter_ds](jupyter_ds/README.md) : a jupyter with added extension for data science use
+- [jupyter_ds](jupyter_ds/README.md) : a jupyter with added extension for data science use Instruction about releases (there might be images for several ubuntu or rpy2 releases can be found there)

 Image builds are pushed to dockerhub:
 - https://hub.docker.com/repository/docker/rpy2/base-ubuntu